manisa1/it-thesis/README.md

 ### Research Questions
 1. **How does DCCF perform when noise distributions are dynamic rather than static?**
-2. **Can a popularity-aware reweighting strategy with warm-up improve robustness under dynamic noise conditions?**
+2. **Can a static confidence denoiser with burn-in scheduling improve robustness under dynamic noise conditions?**

 ### Hypothesis
-We hypothesize that DCCF's performance degrades significantly under dynamic noise, and that our proposed **popularity-aware reweighting with warm-up scheduling** can mitigate this degradation while maintaining performance under static conditions.
+We hypothesize that DCCF's performance degrades significantly under dynamic noise, and that our proposed **static confidence denoiser with burn-in scheduling** can mitigate this degradation while maintaining performance under static conditions.

 ### Our Solution
 **Static Confidence Denoiser with Burn-in**: